Reality Stars & Fans Love To Blame The Editors, But This 'Drag Race' Editor Has A Rebuttal

 After working on that show, Martin made her way to RuPaul Charles’ World Of Wonder production company, joining the Drag Race editing team in 2014.
 It’s there she eventually worked her way to that Emmy and a role leading the team.

-These accolades don’t come with, but working on a high-profile show like Drag Race means Martin’s work, and her team, come under just as much scrutiny as Charles and the Drag Race queens do.
+These accolades don’t come with name recognition, but working on a high-profile show like Drag Race means Martin’s work, and her team, come under just as much scrutiny as Charles and the Drag Race queens do.
 Reality TV fandoms and viewers have gotten wise to the fact that a lot of footage ends up on the cutting room floor, and that there are people responsible for all the cutting.
 It’s not exactly new to see a reality star claim that their perceived behavior is the result of editing.
 Hannah Brown did it when she starred on The Bachelorette, seemingly every Real Housewives star has done it (look at the search results for “Real Housewives star blames editing”), and Drag Race star Phi Phi O’Hara (aka Jaremi Carey) famously blamed editing for his appearance as the so-called villain on season 8 of the series.
 After years of the blame game, fans have followed suit.
 And while Martin and her team are never called out by name, editor shade is all over Reddit.

 Martin encourages her team not to look at r/RuPaulsDragRace, mostly for their own sanity.
 “We have some people in our team who really watch the Reddit threads,” she says.
 “Sometimes people really do pick up on things and sometimes people just think they know how editing works.”
 She’s got a point.
 In most Reddit threads, like this one that points out “patterns” that Drag Race editors stick to every season (and, admittedly, makes some good points about the series’ patterns overall), the term “editors” seems to be more of a catch-all for producers, the story team, and the editors.
 Well, now that we’re out here naming names, Martin has some clarifications to issue.